VandyHacks-Internal/dev-assessment-2025/README.md

     -   Do you write comments when appropriate?
 -   Language Used

-To learn about the specifics of how grading works for the option you choose, read the `option1/README.md` or `option2/README.md`, respectively!
+To learn about the specifics of how grading works for the option you choose, read the `option2/README.md`, respectively!

-**Q: Which option should I choose?**

-A: It is up to you!
-Both options will test your abilities, but one may align better with your strengths.
-We recommend that you choose the option that you feel most confident and excited about!

-**Q: Will I have an advantage for choosing option (1/2) over the other?**

-A: It's a bit of both, yes and no. Yes because, in the event where we have a large pool of applicants, we may consider the options chosen and whether one's submission stands out more in comparison to others.
-No because we also consider other aspects such as your application and interview.

 **Q: What should I expect after I completed this challenge?**